-NATO allies have granted Ukraine Enhanced Operating Partner (EOP) status.
+NATO allies have granted Ukraine Enhanced Opportunities Partner (EOP) status.

 It is part of the Alliance’s Partnership Interoperability Initiative.
 It seeks to maintain and increase cooperation between allies and partners who have contributed significantly to missions and operations led by NATO.